|LW.10679 / LW.11210

 Past and current projects include working with NYU’s Center for Human Rights and Global Justice or with domestic and international NGOs to:

-- Engage in dialogue with corporate actors to promote accountability for alleged corporate abuses;
+- Engage in dialogue with corporate actors to promote accountability for alleged corporate abuses; and

 Qualifications for Applicants